Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,3823.733333333333,3836.94547.md

 ### Transcript

-> machines then you have to fix and repair
+> machines then you have to fix and repair good answer please don't firm that a